Warnemunde & Rostock

 Colourful front gardens

 Warnemunde hosts the annual Sandwelt or Sand World competition in May.
-The contest attracts a handful of talented artists from across Europe.
-They create incredibly detailed sand sculptures.
+The contest attracts a handful of talented artists from across Europe creating incredibly detailed sand sculptures.
 When the festival week is on you can see the sculptors at work.
 For a period of time afterwards, their art remains on exhibition in a sculpture garden under protected canopies.
 Some examples below along with some other photos taken on the day.

 This is definitely an area we would like to visit again and perhaps spend more time in Warnemunde.